 If you’re unexpectedly pregnant and considering the abortion pill, you might have a lot of questions flooding your mind.
 It’s understandable to have concerns when facing such a big decision.
 You might find yourself searching online for answers about how the abortion pill process works and the possible side effects after taking it.
 But what about more personal questions?
 What if you’re wondering about your future sexual experiences?
-Some women are hesitant to even ask about having sex after taking the abortion pill out of fear of judgment, but there’s no shame in trying to educate yourself and learn all the facts.
+Some women may be hesitant to ask about having sex after taking the abortion pill, but there’s no shame in trying to educate yourself and learn all the facts.
 It’s actually a common question, and one that’s important to your health to answer.

 It can be difficult to reach out and ask your personal and pressing questions about abortion.
-Avenue Women’s Center can be the first step in finding answers about abortion and abortion alternatives.
+Avenue Women’s Center can be your first step in finding answers about abortion and abortion alternatives.
 With over 30 years of experience, Avenue understands that each woman facing an unexpected pregnancy has their own individual concerns.
-We offer free, confidential, and private pregnancy consultations to speak openly with our compassionate and understanding client advocates.
-Contact us today and set up your appointment at one of our five locations in DuPage County, Illinois!
+We offer free, confidential, and private pregnancy consultations to speak openly with our compassionate and understanding staff.
+Contact us today and set up your appointment at one of our six locations in Chicagoland, Illinois!

 How long should you wait to have sex after the abortion pill?
 You are likely wondering about the time frame to physically wait, but an emotional waiting period is equally important to consider.

 The abortion pill, or medication/medical abortion, requires time to let your body heal from the process.
 Similar to any medical procedure, the abortion pill involves potential risks and side effects.
-Infection is a large concern, and having vaginal intercourse too soon after taking the abortion pill increases a woman’s risk of exposure to bacteria.
+Infection is a potential concern, and having vaginal intercourse too soon after taking the abortion pill increases a woman’s risk of exposure to bacteria.
 Like many medical sources, the Mayo Clinic suggests waiting at least two weeks before having vaginal sex to reduce risk of infection.
-However, as the American Pregnancy Association mentions, some women are able to engage in sexual intercourse within a week after taking the abortion pill.
 Risk of another pregnancy is also important to consider during the physical waiting period.
 As the Mayo Clinic explains, “Ovulation usually occurs as soon as two weeks after a medical abortion, and another pregnancy is possible even before your period begins.”